 While this is an affront to the hobby, there might be an odd twist in our favor.
 As the art world has demonstrated time and again, nothing drives up demand like a good museum heist.

-Let's just hope this triad of robberies isn't just the tip of the spear.
+Let's just hope this triad of recent robberies isn't just the tip of the spear.

 Read more about the three robberies: